 Member-at-Large: Fern Wolt

 Fern is a citizen advocate for social studies who believes it’s not only important to voice concerns, but to get involved and act upon them as well.
-As a parent, concerned citizen and a small business owner, Fern is worried about the disintagration of civic literacy and social studies/history education in Maryland and the country.
-She asks, “without studing our past how can we prevent the same mistakes and without the knowledge of our government how can we maintain our freedoms?”
-Fern has been involve in many civic and community organizations, such as MSSAC, PTSA, PIRG, North Potomac Civic Association, BSA and the Gaithersburg Book Festival.
+As a parent, concerned citizen and a small business owner, Fern is worried about the disintegration of civic literacy and social studies/history education in Maryland and the country.
+She asks, “without studying our past how can we prevent the same mistakes and without the knowledge of our government how can we maintain our freedoms?”
+Fern has been involved in many civic and community organizations, such as MSSAC, PTSA, PIRG, North Potomac Civic Association, BSA and the Gaithersburg Book Festival.
 She is a graduate of The George Washington University and has been an MDCSS board member for two years.
 Fern hopes to continue promoting and supporting Social Studies and Civic education in Maryland.
 To contact Fern, email her at firstname.lastname@example.org